-Chair Savage asked Mr. Lewis his opinion that if the decking were not granted if there would be a change in the surface area, and he confirmed.
-Chair Savage asked if that were deemed a safety hazard and Mr. Lewis replied that it would be a sanitary issue because of debris and children running around tracking into the pool, so it would be a safety and sanitary problem.
+Chair Savage asked Mr. Lewis his opinion that if the decking were not granted if there would be a change in the surface area and he confirmed.
+Chair Savage asked if that was deemed a safety hazard and Mr. Lewis replied that it would be a sanitary issue because of debris and children running around tracking into the pool, so it would be a safety and sanitary problem.

-Chair Savage asked Ms. Henderson if she read the letters of concerns and understands the concerns of the speaker who had no opposition to putting up a screen.
-Ms. Henderson stated that personally, she had no opposition and thought the option would be screening or vegetation.
-Vegetation is a preferred choice.
+Chair Savage asked Ms. Henderson if she read the letters of concerns and asked if she understood those concerns and agreed with the speaker who had no opposition to putting up a screen.
+Ms. Henderson stated that personally, she had no opposition and thinks the option would be screening or vegetation, with vegetation a preferred choice.
 She did not think the Board would have opposition to either.
-Chair Savage said he lives across the marsh and could hear announcements, horns, and screams, so he appreciates the concerns.
+Chair Savage said he lives across the marsh and could hear announcements, horns, and screams, so he can appreciate the concerns.